-Description of relationship Names of Related Parties Holding Company Key Managerial Personel Lykis Limited Nadir Dhrolia Kismat Dhrolia Bharat Jain Hitesh Jain
+Description of relationship Names of Related Parties Holding Company Key Managerial Personel Lykis Limited Nadir Dhrolia Kismat Dhrolia ii) Transaction with Related Parties during the year

 Notes:

 - 1. The list of related parties above has been limited to entities with which transactions have taken place. - 2.
 Related party transactions have been disclosed till the time the relationship existed.